Richard Carrier: Criticism of Hitler's Table Talk

 Carrier collaborated with Reinhold Mittschang to challenge several quotations attributed to Adolf Hitler in the monologues published as Hitler's Table Talk.
 Their paper argues that the French and English translations are "entirely untrustworthy" and suggests that translator François Genoud doctored portions of the text to amplify Hitler's hostility toward Christianity.
 Carrier produced a new translation of twelve quotations using the German editions of Henry Picker and Werner Jochmann and a fragment of the Bormann-Vermerke at the Library of Congress, disputing passages often cited to show Hitler's contempt for Christianity.
 He concludes that Hitler's comments "resemble Kant's with regard to the primacy of science over theology in deciding the facts of the universe, while remaining personally committed to a more abstract theism."
 Carrier also maintains that the monologues deride Catholicism while "voicing many of the same criticisms one might hear from a candid (and bigoted) Protestant."

-In a new foreword to Table Talk, Gerhard Weinberg comments that "Carrier has shown the English text of the table-talk that originally appeared in 1953 and is reprinted here derives from Genoud's French edition and not from one of the German texts."
+In a new foreword to Table Talk, Gerhard Weinberg writes, "Carrier has shown the English text of the table-talk that originally appeared in 1953 and is reprinted here derives from Genoud's French edition and not from one of the German texts."
 Derek Hastings cites Carrier's paper for "an attempt to undermine the reliability of the anti-Christian statements."
-Carrier's thesis that the English translation should be dispensed with entirely is rejected by Richard Steigmann-Gall, who while acknowledging the controversies raised by Carrier, "ultimately presume[d] its authenticity."
-Johnstone writes that Carrier only purports to show that four of the forty-two comments in Table Talks have been misrepresented, without discussing the rest and that for this reason, Johnstone contends that Carrier has been far from successful in demolishing the view of Hitler as a non-Christian.
+Carrier's thesis that the English translation should be dispensed with entirely is rejected by Richard Steigmann-Gall, who acknowledges the controversies Carrier raises but "ultimately presume[s] its authenticity."
+Johnstone writes that Carrier purports to show that only four of the 42 comments in Table Talks have been misrepresented, without discussing the rest, and that for this reason, Carrier has been far from successful in demolishing the view of Hitler as a non-Christian.